Sonia Clarke BSc MBACP(Accred)

-I am Qualified in the Integrative approach and later at Diploma Level 5 in Cognitive Behavioural Therapy (CBT) I work in an integrative way using Cognitive Behavioural Therapy, Psychodynamic and Humanistic theories.
-I have recently completed a BPS Certificate in Supervision and achieved BACP Accredition
+I am Qualified in the Integrative approach and at Level 5 in Cognitive Behavioural Therapy (CBT) I work in an integrative way using Cognitive Behavioural Therapy, Psychodynamic and Humanistic theories.
+I have also completed a BPS Certificate in Supervision and achieved BACP Accredition

 I managed the counselling service for a local Mind, a mental health charity,supervising a team of counsellors in addition to my private practice and have gained a wide experience.

 - Anger management

 - Family issues

 - Generalised anxiety disorder

 - Health anxiety

 - Low self-confidence